DarrickFauvel/fem04-faq-accordion-card/README.md

 }
 ```

+I also learned a lot more about Sass and how to organize and use partials.

 ### Useful resources

 - [MDN: clip - CSS Property](https://developer.mozilla.org/en-US/docs/web/css/clip) - This helped me learn how to use `clip` and that it is deprecated.